stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 4 : Get precision/user-focused reply with **CustomizedGPT**
-There is the a huge different between the reply given by the normal 'ChatGPT' and the 'Customized ChatGPT' (CustomizedGPT) which will be more specific to use, because in 'Customized ChatGPT' we are pre-defining ourself first before starting with prompting, so in this case AI will able to know more about us and then give response accordingly to us. (present in Setting's options to enable it || Not Paid feature)
+There is a huge different between the reply given by the normal 'ChatGPT' and the 'Customized ChatGPT' (CustomizedGPT) which will be more specific to use, because in 'Customized ChatGPT' we are pre-defining ourself first before starting with prompting, so in this case AI will able to know more about us and then give response accordingly to us. (present in Setting's options to enable it || Not Paid feature)

 Through this feature we don't need to explain ourself a no. of times to GPT, it's more like "everything set, just prompting, get reply, start implementing".